-Run well, a daily stand-up or scrum is a great pulse check, team builder and motivator for a project; run badly, it’s an expensive waste of everyone’s time.
-An effective daily stand-up is a chance to review progress, get feedback, measure productivity and adapt together as a team, to keep a project moving in the right direction.
-Leading a stand-up or daily scrum isn’t difficult – but leading them well is a bit more tricky.
-As project managers, we want to lead our project teams well and our projects to succeed so here’s how to run a more effective daily stand-up.
+Run well, a or is a great pulse check, builder and motivator for a project; run badly, it’s an expensive waste of everyone’s time.
+An effective is a chance to review , get feedback, measure productivity, and adapt together as a , to keep a project moving in the right direction.
+Leading a standup or isn’t difficult – but leading them well is a bit trickier.
+As project managers or masters, we want to lead our project teams well and our projects to succeed, so here’s how to run a more effective .

-While the daily stand-up (or scrum) is one of the most recognized agile ceremonies, it’s often the first to plummet over the dreaded SDLC (software development lifecycle) waterfall that agile is trying to avoid.
-What typically starts as 15 minutes, three questions, and a daily planning ceremony regresses into a status meeting that lost control over the rapids, bounced off some rocks, and is now sitting stagnant in the pool beneath the waterfall.
-How do we avoid this regression and keep the stand-up moving and clear of the waterfall?
+The (or ) is one of the most recognized components of the and the more broadly.
+However, it’s often the first to plummet over the dreaded SDLC (software development lifecycle) waterfall that the is trying to avoid.
+What typically starts as 15 minutes, three questions, and a regresses into a that lost control over the rapids, bounced off some rocks, and is now sitting stagnant in the pool beneath the waterfall.
+How do we avoid this regression and keep the standup moving and clear of the waterfall?
 Read on my friend.

 - 15 minutes or less

 - What did I do yesterday?

 - What will I do today?